Fiction Writing: Most Popular Articles

 An allusion definition for creative writers, students, and teachers from About.com's guide to fiction writing.

-: A bildungsroman is a novel that traces the development of a character from childhood to adulthood,
+From the German for formation novel, or education novel, a bildungsroman is a novel that traces the development of a character from childhood to adulthood.

 When used correctly, metaphors are effective fiction writing tools, but like most literary devices, metaphors bomb when used incorrectly.
 Learn about the two most common traps to avoid when using metaphors in your fiction writing.